KEDuran/Good-ReadMe-Generator/README.md

 ### Required ReadMe Sections

-The following sections must be included in the generated ReadMe file:
+The following sections must be included in the generated ReadMe file.
+In the index.js file, I have included a list of questions that will prompt the user to include content that will be plugged into each of the ReadMe sections listed below.

 - At least one badge
 - Project title